IN2-Moist/2Take1-Moist-Script/README.md

 - Mark all Players as Modder

-'Turns on Protections to block everything from all Players`
+`Turns on Protections to block everything from all Players`

 - Mark all Players as Modder (toggle)

-'Turns on Protections to block everything from all Players on a loop to ensure everyone gets marked on join`
+`Turns on Protections to block everything from all Players on a loop to ensure everyone gets marked on join`

 - UnMark all Players as Modder

-'Turns off all protections that are being blocked from all Players if they are marked as a Modder (includes any other detection not set by this script)
+`Turns off all protections that are being blocked from all Players if they are marked as a Modder (includes any other detection not set by this script)`

 - My Friends DO NOT MOD!
 MarkOFF

-'For those that find it a issue playing with friends or your friends being able to join and do stuff in your session with out getting stuck on long loading screens due to a RAC Detection or something false only effects people in session currently on your friends list`
+`For those that find it a issue playing with friends or your friends being able to join and do stuff in your session with out getting stuck on long loading screens due to a RAC Detection or something false only effects people in session currently on your friends list`